-You won't be eligible for the retiree plan if you miss the 90-day application window, but there may be other plan options available to you.
+You won't be eligible for the Retiree plan if you miss the 90-day application window, but there may be other plan options available to you.
+If you missed the 90-day window, call us to speak with a personal benefits consultant to walk through alternative options.

 I waived my health and dental benefits on my plan.
-Am I eligible for the retiree plan?
+Am I eligible for the Retiree plan?

-Yes; if you are enrolled in another line of benefit (a Health Spending Account, for example) you are eligible for the retiree plan.
-If you didn't participate in any other benefit lines, you're not eligible for the retiree plan.
+Yes; if you are enrolled in another line of benefit (a Health Spending Account, for example) you are eligible for the Retiree plan.
+If you didn't participate in any other benefit lines, you're not eligible for the Retiree plan.